Pilot's Decision to Fly Into Clouds to Blame in Kobe Bryant Helicopter Crash, NTSB Says

 Also known as the leans, spatial disorientation occurs in the inner ear.
 It causes pilots to believe they are flying aircraft straight and level when they're actually banking.

 The crash on a foggy morning northwest of Los Angeles led to worldwide grief for the retired basketball star, launched several lawsuits and prompted state and federal legislation.
-Bryant, his 13-year-old daughter, Gianna, and six other passengers were flying from Orange County to a youth basketball tournament at his Mamba Sports Academy in Ventura County on Jan.
+The eight passengers were flying from Orange County to a youth basketball tournament at his Mamba Sports Academy in Ventura County on Jan.
 26, 2020, when the helicopter crashed on a hillside.

 Pilot Ara Zobaya climbed sharply and had nearly broken through the clouds when the Sikorsky S-76 helicopter banked abruptly and plunged into the Calabasas hills below, killing all nine aboard instantly before flames engulfed the wreckage.